Skip to navigation Skip to content

 My Aged Care General Service Offer

-As a result of this reform a new aged care general service offer is being made available in all Services Australia service centres and aged care contact centres (Health Service Delivery Division – Care recipient and Provider Payments teams).
+As a result of this reform a new aged care general service offer is available in all Services Australia service centres and aged care contact centres (Health Service Delivery Division – Care recipient and Provider Payments teams).
 See My Aged Care General Service Offer (MACGSO) for more details.

 Correspondence nominees and aged care services